Hopeful Ways to Cope With the Grief Affecting Many of us During the Holidays

 Also, keep things simple and watch the child for sadness and regression.

 It is sad anytime someone you love dies, but when those deaths happen around the holidays, it’s hard to remember why you are supposed to be happy.

 I found her and moved in with her after I graduated high school at the end of July.

 I was excited to celebrate my birthday with her in a few days—then Halloween, Thanksgiving, and Christmas.
-We never made it to Christmas.

 On December 3, 2001, she drove her work van off the side of a lonely Montana highway.